nice-game-hints/template/README.md

 ```
 Please note the port of your http-server (in the example it is 8080).

+## Viewing the guide in Nice Game Hints UI
 You can test if the http-server is working by navigating with your browser (note the port number) to http://localhost:8080/index.md.
 You should see your raw index file.

 If the http-server is running properly and you see the file, you can now try to navigate to address http://www.nicegamehints.com/guide/local:8080/ (please note the port number).